duckdb/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 | DuckDB (2 Threads) | 0.048    |
 | Pandas      | 0.070    |

 This benchmark involves a very simple query, and Pandas performs very well here.
 These simple queries are where Pandas excels (ha), as it can directly call into the numpy routines that implement these aggregates, which are highly efficient.
-Nevertheless, we can see that DuckDB performs similar to to Pandas in the single-threaded scenario, and benefits from its multi-threading support when enabled.
+Nevertheless, we can see that DuckDB performs similar to Pandas in the single-threaded scenario, and benefits from its multi-threading support when enabled.

 ## Grouped Aggregate
 For our second query, we will run the same set of aggregates, but this time include a grouping condition.
 In SQL, we can do this by adding a GROUP BY clause to the query.